On the fixation probability of an advantageous allele in a population with skewed offspring distribution: Introduction

 \begin{prop}[Duality] Let $k,n \leq N$ and $t>0$.
 The following hypergeometric duality holds

-where the transition rates of $A^{(N)}$ are given by \eqref{eq:transition ASP} \end{prop} The most relevant case of Proposition $\ref{thm:duality}$ for our analysis is the case $k=N-1$, i.e. at time 0 in the population a single individual has the beneficial type.
+where the transition rates of $A^{(N)}$ are given in Definition \ref{Def ASG}. \end{prop} The most relevant case of Proposition $\ref{thm:duality}$ for our analysis is the case $k=N-1$, i.e. at time 0 in the population a single individual has the advantageous type.
 A simple consequence of Proposition \ref{thm:duality} is the following corollary. \begin{cor} Denote by $A_{eq}^{(N)}$ a random variable whose distribution is given as the stationary distribution of $A^{(N)}$.
 Then the following holds

-\end{cor} \begin{proof} Apply Proposition \ref{thm:duality} with $k=N- 1$ and make use of the fact that $A_t^{(N)} \to A_{eq}^{(N)}$ in distribution as $t \to \infty$ together with the dominated convergence theorem, then \eqref{eq:expression for the surv prob} follows. \end{proof} \begin{proof}[Proof of Proposition \ref{thm:duality}] Due to the construction of the $\Lambda$-ASG (see Def. \ref{Def ASG} and the discussion below) in order to sample only wildtype individuals at time $t$ all ancestors have to be wildtype individuals.
+\end{cor} \begin{proof} Apply Proposition \ref{thm:duality} with $k=N- 1$, $n=N$ (noting that then $X_t^{(N)} (X_t^{(N)}-1)\cdots(X_t^{(N)}-(n-1)))=N!$ if $X^{(N)}_t=N$ and $0$ otherwise) and make use of the fact that $A_t^{(N)} \to A_{eq}^{(N)}$ in distribution as $t \to \infty$ together with the dominated convergence theorem, then \eqref{eq:expression for the surv prob} follows. \end{proof} \begin{proof}[Proof of Proposition \ref{thm:duality}] Due to the construction of the $\Lambda$-ASG (see Def.~\ref{Def ASG} and the discussion below) in order to sample only wildtype individuals at time $t$ all ancestors have to be wildtype individuals.
 By exchangeability it is only important to keep track of the number of potential ancestors.
 Hence, in order to prove \eqref{eq:duality} it suffices to show that the rates given in the definition match to the rates at which we gain or lose potential ancestors.
 Assume that the $\Lambda$-ASP consists currently of $n$ lines.
-Whenever, there is a selective reproduction event (which occurs at rate $s_N N$), with probability $n/N (1-n/N)$ an individual from outside the current $n$ lines is chosen to reproduce with offspring among the $n$ lines, hence we have to follow an additional line and thus the $\Lambda$-ASP branches.
+Whenever there is a selective reproduction event (which occurs at rate $s_N N$), with probability $n/N (1-n/N)$ an individual from outside the current $n$ lines is chosen to reproduce with offspring among the $n$ lines, hence we have to follow an additional line and thus the $\Lambda$-ASP branches.
 This gives the rate $r_{n,n+1}$.

 Whenever there is a neutral reproduction event with intensity $p$ at rate $c_N$ all $n$ lines toss a coin, with $n-j+1$ participating with probability $\binom{n}{n-j+1}p^{n-j+1}(1-p)^{j-1}$.
 All the participating lines will merge resulting in a single line for the $\Lambda$-ASP.
 Hence we lose $n-j+1$ lines but another one is gained and we need to follow $j$ lines after the event.
 This gives $r_{n,j}$ for all $j \in {1,\dots,n-1}$. \end{proof}